How The Whole Trump Impeachment Process Works

 What is an impeachment inquiry?

-Impeachment is a long and complicated process that investigates whether or not a President is responsible for committing “high crimes and misdemeanors.”
-If the President is proven guilty by the House of Representatives on that fact alone, he can be impeached on a vote.
-This process isn’t clearly outlined by the Constitution, but this is how it’s worked before.
+Impeachment is a long and complicated process that investigates whether or not a president is responsible for committing "high crimes and misdemeanours".
+If the president is proven guilty by the House of Representatives on that fact alone, he can be impeached on a vote.
+This process isn’t clearly outlined by the United States Constitution, but this is how it’s worked before.

 An impeachment inquiry, which was announced by Pelosi yesterday, signifies the start of the investigation process within the House.
 And although Pelosi announced that the Democrats are going to pursue an impeachment inquiry, she didn’t really say how everything would go down — even behind closed doors.